by Madiha Basheer (owner of Little Muslims Gift Factory)

 So pondering over her life and then connecting it to my own entrepreneurial journey, here are the key elements I think are needed for starting and running a successful business.
 Although there are many factors involved, but following are some of the summarized pieces of advice I’d give every new entrepreneur:

-1) Choose what you’re passionate and make others a part of it too
+1) Choose what you’re passionate about and make others a part of it too

 For me, passion is about accomplishing an objective for the better interest of myself AND other people.
 Otherwise whatever I like doing (solely for myself) becomes my hobby, not passion.
 The base of starting any business is to do a thorough research on it.
 And jumping into it without overthinking once you’ve done istikhara.